pinballpower/alpha_dmd/README.md

 Software running on αDMD is [DMDReader](https://github.com/pinballpower/code_dmdreader) and [DMDReader Pico](https://github.com/pinballpower/code_dmd).
 The easist way to install and use it is to run [PinballOS](https://github.com/pinballpower/pbos).

+## Colorisations

+Check out the [DMDReader Wiki](https://github.com/pinballpower/code_dmdreader/wiki/Tested-colorisations) for information what colorisations have been tested.
+Please update the Wiki if you tested other colorisations.

 ## Shopping

 ### LED Panels